jreypo/jreypo.github.io/_posts/2016-10-04-running-openstack-rally-tests-from-a-docker-container.md

 [OpenStack Rally](https://wiki.openstack.org/wiki/Rally) is a benchmarking and testing project for OpenStack, it provides a framework for performance, scalability and stress tests.
 Rally can simulate different use-cases on an existing cloud.

-My OpenStack operation teams have Rally deployed in its own virtual machine and with all tests files in an external shared filesystem and versioned with git, which a totally valid and recommendable way of running your Rally tests.
+Many OpenStack operation teams have Rally deployed in its own virtual machine and with all tests files in an external shared filesystem and versioned with git, which a totally valid and recommendable way of running your Rally tests.
 However running Rally from a Docker container has also unquestionable benefits:
 - Portability - If like me you are always on the road and like to have an immutable rally environment always at hand.
 - Integration with your CI/CD infrastructure, like Jenkins.